 Middle ear infections, or otitis media, are very common.
 So common, in fact, that 90% of children will suffer from an ear infection in their childhood.
 You may notice your child being more fussy than usual, tugging on their ear and grimacing, or complaining about a sharp pain in the ear.
-These are all common ear infection systems which often lead a parent to take their child to the physician.
+These are all common ear infection systems which often lead a parent to take their child to a healthcare provider.

 By the Numbers

-If a parent brings their child into the office to see a physician, hits to the pocketbook begin to escalate:
+If a parent brings their child into the office to see a healthcare provider, hits to the pocketbook begin to escalate:

-- A typical visit to the doctor’s office costs between $25 and $250.
+- A typical visit to a healthcare provider’s office costs between $25 and $250.

 - Copays for office visits range from $5 and $75, depending on the insurance company.